 If you would like the prescription to be posted to you, please provide a stamped addressed envelope.

 48 hours (2 working days) notice is required for processing prescriptions.
+This does not include the time it may take for your nominated pharmacy to dispense your items.

 South Brent Pharmacy also offers a delivery service of your medication if you live locally.
 Please speak to Phil or Russell at the Pharmacy for further information.